Azure-Samples/academic-knowledge-analytics-visualization/README.md

 #### Overview
 1. Download or clone the repository.
 2. Open the solution /src/AcademicAnalytics.sln
+3. Take a look at the academic graph data schema and run CreateDatabase.usql from [common scripts](https://github.com/Azure-Samples/academic-knowledge-analytics-visualization/tree/master/src/AcademicAnalytics/00.%20Common%20Scripts)
-3. For each tutorial there should be: A USQL script(.usql), a Power BI report(.pbix), a Power BI template(.pbit) and a README explaining the tutorial.
+4. For each tutorial there should be: A USQL script(.usql), a Power BI report(.pbix), a Power BI template(.pbit) and a README explaining the tutorial.
-4. Althought each tutorial is different, running the USQL script as is and filling out the Power BI template using the same USQL parameters should give you a Power BI report with visualizations that match the Power BI report example included in the tutorial.
+5. Althought each tutorial is different, running the USQL script as is and filling out the Power BI template using the same USQL parameters should give you a Power BI report with visualizations that match the Power BI report example included in the tutorial.
 Since the Microsoft Academic graph is contently improving, different graph verions may give you slightly different results.

-#### Wroking with USQL scripts
+#### Working with USQL scripts
 - How to run
     - Make sure you have selected your ADLA account